How To Set Up A Linux Network

 Don't get hung up on the word "protocol" that you see mentioned a lot in networking.
 It's just a technical term for "a set of rules or commands".
 The PPP protocol dictates that if you're going to put a PPP frame on the wire the frame has to be comprised of these fields in this order with these lengths and each field has to contain this information.
 The SMTP protocol dictates that if you're going use the SMTP service on a mail server to send a mail message you have to use these commands with these parameters in this order to set up the connection, specify the sender, specify the recipient, etc. Defining a protocol is just a means of establishing a standard.
 If everyone builds their hardware or writes their software to follow the same rules then all the pieces work with each other.

 Debian comes with two great "sniffer" packages that allow you to look at individual packets. tcpdump is a console program that will display packet traffic in a real-time manner, with the packets scrolling up the screen as they are received and displayed.
 Wireshark is a sophisticated GUI protocol analyzer that breaks the frames down into their individual OSI layers and displays the data contained in each of the frame, packet, and segment fields.
-I use a dual-boot notebook at work with Fluke's expensive (read 'thousands of dollars') "Protocol Expert" sniffer installed on the Windows XP partition and Wireshark installed on the Debian partition and the differences in the information provided by both is very small indeed.
+I use a dual-boot notebook at work with Fluke's expensive (read 'thousands of dollars') "Protocol Expert" sniffer installed on the Windows partition and Wireshark installed on the Debian partition and the differences in the information provided by both is very small indeed.
 (A Windows version of Wireshark is also available.)

 Where to learn more - The best of our bookshelves:

-If you're interested in really learning how networks work and the TCP/IP protocol, Cisco's First Year Companion Guide is THE book for you.
+If you're interested in really learning how networks work and the TCP/IP protocol in greater depth, Cisco's First Year Companion Guide is THE book for you.
 It's one of my all-time favorite networking books.
 It really makes the light bulbs come on.
 It's actually the first-year text book for the Cisco Networking Academy program but the first half of the book (first semester of the program which is Chapters 1 through 15 - in the book) deals entirely with the "basics" of networking.
 It has one of the most thorough presentations of the OSI model I have ever seen in any book, and understanding the functions of the various layers in the OSI model is understanding how networks work.
 TCP/IP, address classes, encapsulation, the functions of switches and routers, and how to subnet a network are all covered.
 They even get into security, network management, and home networking later in the book (along with some basics on router programming so you can see how that's accomplished).
 A strong foundation in the OSI model is essential if you're going to be good at network troubleshooting and this book will get you there.
 The book gets some bad reviews on Amazon due to some typos and misplaced diagrams.
 But the fact that you can easily identify a typo or misplaced diagram indicates you understand the material.
 (Be sure to get the newer 2nd Edition which fixes many of these mistakes.)

 View ARP cache arp arp -a Clear ARP cache arp -d entry arp -d View routing table route route print Clear routing table route del entry route -f View DNS cache n/a ipconfig /displaydns Clear DNS cache n/a ipconfig /flushdns